The Construction Process

 This phase takes 2 to 4 weeks.

 After the foundation is placed, the structure is ready for the framing process.
 The frame is the skeleton of your home.
-All Velvet Pines homes have wood frames, with sill plates being treated to prevent termites.
+Velvet Pines can build your home out of many structural materials, that’s the benefit of using us.
+Some of the standard are, sill plates being treated to prevent termites.
 Double insulated thermo break windows, insulated exterior doors and fireplaces are placed in the frame.
 All Velvet Pines homes include fire blocking, and steel structural supports in key areas for your safety.
 We use treated lumber in key areas to control moisture and termites, and engineered Oriented strand Board roof decking with steel hurricane clips for maximum strength and safety.
 At this point Velvet Pines provides an added layer of protection to protect your home from the elements while saving you money.
 Your entire house is wrapped and sealed and sill plate air infiltration sealant, which protects your home against moisture and the weather, and saves energy.

 The entire framing process is normally completed within 1 to 4 weeks.